cappuccinocosmico/Kenos/README.md

 # Kenos

 Do you love si-fi, but are sick to death of this old scientificly inacurate movie called *Star Wars*, confining the entire si-fi genera to a simple space western.
-And even when they are good, they continuesuly ignore [Basic Science][]
+And even when they are good, they continuesuly ignore [Basic Science][].

-Then you have come to the right place, **Kenos** is a scientificly acurate picture of interplanatary space exploration that is set in 2100, all of this could have come about easily if we had just changed some laws and funded the [Right Projects][]
+Then you have come to the right place, **Kenos** is a scientificly acurate picture of interplanatary space exploration that is set in 2100, all of this could have come about easily if we had just changed some laws and funded the [Right Projects][].

 This will be using the good game [Kerbal Space Program][], and the [Realism Overhaul][] set of mods, in addition to other mods.